ControlSystemStudio/phoebus/core/pva/README.md

 The protocol uses UDP port 5076, then TCP port 5075 for first server, and randomly chosen TCP ports for additional servers on the same host.
 Local PV name resolution also uses the multicast group 224.0.0.128.
+(These defaults can be changed via configuration settings, see `PVASettings`.)

 To debug connection issues on Linux, it can be helpful to disable the firewall: